Welcome to Matrix Education

 I believe that practice is key to success, so I spend a lot of time working through past exams and sample questions under timed conditions.

 Like many of my peers, VCE English was one of my least favourite subjects.
-However, I knew the only way to improve was through consistent practice.
-I challenged myself to write multiple essays, setting deadlines for each one to ensure I stayed on track.
+But, I knew the only way to improve was through consistent practice.

 I found that being original in my responses and formulating my own ideas, rather than relying on common interpretations, made my essays stand out.